Yaxel Lendeborg: UAB

 On April 29, 2023, Lendeborg transferred to the University of Alabama at Birmingham (UAB) to play for the Blazers following his career at Arizona Western.
 On November 25, 2023, in the sixth game of the season he recorded his first career NCAA double-double against Furman; scoring 19 points, ten rebounds and adding five blocked shots.
 On January 2, 2024, Lendeborg had 23 points, 15 rebounds and a career-high seven blocked shots against UTSA.
 On February 8, he scored 17 points and had a career-high 21 rebounds against Florida Atlantic and his future head coach Dusty May.
 In total during the 2023–24 season, he played in 35 games and averaged 13.8 points, 10.6 rebounds, 2.1 assists and 2.1 blocks per game, earning the American Athletic Conference (AAC) Defensive Player of the Year, the 2024 AAC tournament MVP and first-team All-AAC honors.

-Lendeborg returned to UAB for a second season in 2024-25.
+Lendeborg returned to UAB for a second season in 2024–25.
 On March 14, 2025, he scored 30 points, 20 rebounds, eight assists, five steals and four blocked shots against East Carolina in the 2025 AAC tournament.
-The points, assists and steals were each career-highs.
-In 2024-25, Lendeborg repeated as an All-AAC first-team selection, and the AAC Defensive Player of the Year.
+The points, assists and steals were each career highs.
+In 2024–25, Lendeborg repeated as an All-AAC first-team selection, and the AAC Defensive Player of the Year.
 He became the fifth player in UAB Blazers history to score 1,000 points in a span of two seasons.

 Lendeborg started all 37 games for the Blazers, averaging 17.7 points, 11.4 rebounds, 4.2 assists, 1.8 blocks and 1.7 steals per game.
+At the end of the 2024–25 regular season, he led UAB in scoring, rebounding, assists, blocks and steals.
 He became one of only two players in NCAA division one history to record over 600 points, 400 rebounds and 150 assists in a single season, joining legend Larry Bird.
 In addition, Lendeborg led the NCAA with 26 double-doubles and recorded a program single-season record of 420 total rebounds.
 Lendeborg also holds the program record with 45 career double-doubles, was the 25th member of the 1,000-point club (1,136), fifth in rebounds (790) and fourth in blocked shots (138).
-Following the season, he entered the NCAA transfer portal and was the No. 1 ranked player.
+Following the season, he entered the NCAA transfer portal and was the No. 1 ranked player in the portal according to 247Sports, CBS Sports and On3.com, while The Athletic ranked him second and ESPN ranked him third.